-Purpose of the Study: The purpose of the study was to determine the effect of e-dictionary strategy on vocabulary acquisition of senior secondary school students of French language in Lagos State, Nigeria.
+Purpose of the study: The purpose of the study was to determine the effect of e-dictionary strategy on vocabulary acquisition of senior secondary school students of French language in Lagos State, Nigeria.

-The Specific objectives were to:
+The specific objectives were to:

-- 1. determine the effect of the use of e-dictionary strategy for vocabulary acquisition on the listening skill of learners. - 2. assess the interaction effect of the use of e-dictionary strategy for vocabulary acquisition on the speaking skill of learners.
+- 1. determine the effect of the use of e-dictionary strategy for vocabulary acquisition on the listening skill of learners. - 2. assess the interaction effect of e-dictionary strategy for vocabulary acquisition on the speaking skill of learners.